 This test will also reflect the performance of the amplifier without any significant amount of thermal output stage bias change.
 If the output of the amplifier is captured on a DSO or if you shift to the Time Domain display on the QA403, near-instantaneous clipping performance can be safely observed.
-Finally, measuring an amplifier when driving a 2- Ω load can be done safely.
+Finally, measuring an amplifier when driving a $2-\Omega$ load can be done safely.
 Such brief drive signals can also be useful in safely evaluating protection circuits and evaluating peak output current capability.
 Connect a 4- Ω load to the amplifier for this test.

 Start fresh by entering File>New Settings.
 Set Full Scale Input to 42 dBV.
 Click RIGHT channel to off.

 Set Sample Rate to 192 kHz, FFT size to 2k and FFT window to Hann.
 Push the THD button.

 Push Gen 1 button if not enabled; right click and set amplitude to +2.0 dBV.
 Set Gen 1 Amplitude Knob Sensitivity to 0.1 dB.

 Right click the dBV button and set the load impedance to 4 Ω .

+Right click on XLOG and increase its start frequency to 100 Hz.

+Right click on THD and increase its start frequency to 100 Hz.

 In Add Measurements, select RMS Pwr Watts, RMS dBV and THD%.

 Set Ymin to -120 dBV and set Ymax to +40 dBV.

 Hit CTRL+space.